daniel-valdes/stock-eda/README.md

 Within the overall cap sizes, we can also create a view to see the proportion of sector representation within these cap sizes.
 Tech dominates across mid and large caps, while a significantly large proportion of small cap stocks come from healthcare firms.

-## Correlation Analysis
+## CORRELATION ANALYSIS

 ![Corr](figures/correlations.png)
 A colored heatmap allows us to quickly get a visual sense of some of the existing relationships between our features.
 It is important to see how they interact with each other to gain an understanding of each.

-## Thoughts on Machine Learning
+## THOUGHTS ON MACHINE LEARNING

 There is a column in our dataset PRICE VAR [%] that tells us how the adjusted closing price for the stock shifted for the following year.
 We can set this to be our target variable *Y* for machine learning purposes.
 Due to the large amount of features we have to choose from, a neural network may perform well here to learn which features can predict *Y* best.
 Of course, linear regression can work as well.

-## Markowitz Portfolio Optimization
+## MARKOWITZ PORTFOLIO OPTIMIZATION

 The Markowitz model provides us an intuitive framework with which we can analyze stock portfolios.
 The theory is that through the minimization of risk or internal correlation of a portfolio, one can find an efficient combination of stocks that mitigates volatility and optimizes returns.
 Markowitz developed the idea of an *efficient frontier* meaning that for a portfolio of stocks with a given volatility, there exists one that can potentially issue higher returns for the same amount of risk.